chriskrycho/v5.chriskrycho.com/site/journal/2022/Misusing TypeScript Assertion Functions for Fun and Profit.md

 console.log(me.address);
 ```

-When we initially convert this to TypeScript, the compiler will let us know that the `addAddress` implementation is unsafe.
+When we initially convert this to '
+t, the compiler will let us know that the `addAddress` implementation is unsafe.

 ```ts
 class Person {